 Very often, genealogists and family historians will share the results of their research and publish the history of their family.
 Many libraries in Canada hold a growing number of published histories of Canadian families and families with Canadian connections.
 Many genealogical societies collect family histories compiled by their members.
 Some genealogists also donate copies to the provincial archives.

 Library and Archives Canada also holds some private fonds relating to families.
-Use the Archives Search database and use keywords such as a name and "mg25" (MG 25 collection).
+Use the Collection Search database and use keywords such as a name and "MG25" (MG25 collection).

-Original records, being unique documents, you will generally have to consult them on premises.
+Original records, being unique documents, will generally have to be consulted on the premises.
 For the most part, you will consult archival records by using microfilmed and scanned or digitized copies.
 Many digitized records are available on the Internet, and more are added every day.
 Use the Internet to see if the records you might need are available online.

 The following are the major records you will consult:

 - birth records

 - death records

 Most archives in Canada provide research tools, guides and finding aids to help you use their collections.
 The

 Canadian Council of Archives provides information about many archives in Canada and includes a searchable directory.